vishnupeas/vscode-laravel-artisan-commands/README.md

 Run Laravel Artisan commands from within Visual Studio Code.

+## Credits
+This project is a fork of [Ryan Naddy/Laravel Artisan](https://marketplace.visualstudio.com/items?itemName=ryannaddy.laravel-artisan) but since the original extension is no longer maintained (See [Github](https://github.com/TheColorRed/vscode-laravel-artisan)), I have taken the liberty to fork it and continue development.

 ## Features

 - Supports multiple instances of **artisan** in the same workspace hierarchy